Target Center: Basketball

 It hosted the 1994 NBA All-Star Game, the 1995 NCAA Women's Final Four, 2000 NBA draft and the 2018 WNBA All-Star Game.
 It had been slated to host an NCAA Men's Regional Final in 2021, but on November 16, 2020, the NCAA announced that it would hold the entire tournament in one city, seeming to rule out Minneapolis.
 The Target Center hosted the 2022 NCAA Women's Final Four.

 In 2011, the Target Center played host to its first championship event, the 2011 WNBA Finals.
 The Minnesota Lynx won their first two games on their home floor, and ultimately won the WNBA Championship, the first title won by a team that played in Target Center.

+The Timberwolves getting ready to play against the Phoenix Suns during the 2025-26 season.

 On April 20, 2022, it was announced that the Target Center will host the Big Ten women's basketball tournament in 2023 and 2024 and the Big Ten men's basketball tournament in 2024.

 Ice hockey

 The NHL's Minnesota North Stars refused to move into Target Center upon its opening due to conflicting soft drink rights (their home at the time, Met Center was served by Pepsi whereas Target Center's pouring rights belonged to Coca-Cola).
 Despite this, the arena did host 6 neutral site NHL games during the 1993–94 NHL season after the North Stars' departure to Dallas, including one in which the Stars participated.
 The International Hockey League's Minnesota Moose played several of their games at Target Center during their existence from 1994 to 1996.
 The Boys' State High School Hockey Tournament was held at Target Center in 1998 and 1999.
 In June 2012, it was announced that the arena would play host to the future NCHC tournament games starting in 2014.
-The NCHC moved the tournament to Grand Casino Arena (home of the Twin Cities' current NHL franchise, Wild) in nearby St. Paul starting in 2018.
+The NCHC moved the tournament to Xcel Energy Center (home of the Twin Cities' current NHL franchise, Wild) in nearby St. Paul starting in 2018.